taiki-e/parse-changelog/tests/fixtures/pin-project.md

 ## [0.4.19] - 2020-06-04

+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/pull/335).

 - [Suppress `unused_results` lint in generated code.](https://github.com/taiki-e/pin-project/pull/239)

 ## [0.4.18] - 2020-06-04

+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/pull/335).

 - [Support `Self` in more syntax positions inside `#[pinned_drop]` impl.](https://github.com/taiki-e/pin-project/pull/230)